HarshkumarPatel0/speed-and-pothole-detection/README.md

 Where m is the distance between an object or surface, and the sensor, and s is the time taken by the ultrasonic wave to go and come back.

-# Team
-The build team consists of:

-Bharat Patel - Worked on Speed Detector

-Harshkumar Patel - Worked on Speed and Pothole Detector

-Ina Patel - Worked on Pothole Detector

-Yuvraj Patel - Worked on Pothole Detector

 # Credits
 Muhammad Ansar: for the Car Speed Detector project